openforis/sepal-doc/docs/source/cli/ofgt.rst

 DESCRIPTION
 ###########

 :code:`oft-classvalues-compare.bash` This script is meant to be used after script :code:`oft-classvalues-plot.bash`.
-It plots 2-5 classes in the same figure and the distinction of classwise point clouds can be evaluated.
+It plots 2-5 classes in the same figure and the distinction of class-wise point clouds can be evaluated.

-It is launched in the folder containing classwise plots and text files produced by the above mentioned script.
+It is launched in the folder containing class-wise plots and text files produced by the above mentioned script.

 OPTION
 ######